grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 ### Create batches of logs using a OpenTelemetry Processor

-Next, we will configure a OpenTelemetry processor. `batch:` accepts telemetry data from other `otelcol` components and places them into batches.
-Batching improves the compression of data and reduces the number of outgoing network requests required to transmit data.
-This processor supports both size and time based batching.

-Now add the following configuration to the `otel-config.yaml` file:
+Next add the following configuration to the `otel-config.yaml` file:
 ```yaml
 # Processors
 processors: